rossanag/webpack-react-app/README.md

 }

  ```
-You can put a minimal options into devServer module tag.
+You can put a minimal set of options into the devServer module tag.

-11- Install Typescript and the types for React ``` npm install --save-dev typescript @types/react @types/react-dom ``` and create a tsconfig.json and add the configuration.
-To avoid the need to import React, you need to put the following jsx tag ``` "jsx": "react-jsx" ```
+11- Install Typescript and the types for React ``` npm install --save-dev typescript @types/react @types/react-dom ``` and create a tsconfig.json and add the configuration afterwards.
+To avoid the need to import React, you need to put the following jsx tag  value ``` "jsx": "react-jsx" ```
-Under the hood it injects `import _jsx`, [here is the explanation](https://www.typescriptlang.org/docs/handbook/jsx.html)
+Under the hood it injects `import _jsx` and not `import React` which make the app faster, [here is the explanation](https://www.typescriptlang.org/docs/handbook/jsx.html)

 12- Let's install the mini-css-extract-plugin, it splits the styles into separate .css files, it allows to load the styles asynchrounosly and on demand.
-It is convienient for production, in the case of development, use style-css.
+It is convienient for production because it causes less payload.
+In the development phase use style-css.
 ``` npm install --save-dev mini-css-extract-plugin ```

 13- In order to separate the webpack.config.js for development or production, our file returns a function rather than a file.